RJWadley/rapidroute/packages/database-types/README.md

 # Database Types

-Contains typings for the RapidRoute database.
+Contains typings and utils for the RapidRoute database.
 The database is a Firebase Realtime Database.